Catalyzing church planting and renewal for a gospel-saturated Okinawa.

-- According to a 2020 government survey, there are 1.7 churches in Okinawa for every 10,000 residents (this ranks 40th out of the 47 prefectures in Japan for churches per capita).1
+According to a 2020 government survey, there are 1.7 churches in Okinawa for every 10,000 residents (this ranks 40th out of the 47 prefectures in Japan for churches per capita).1

-- The churches included in the survey fall at different places along a wide spectrum of gospel alignment and health.
+The churches included in the survey fall at different places along a wide spectrum of gospel alignment and health.
 Some will have drifted from the gospel, some will have never preached it, and some will have abandoned a missional posture and entered survival mode.

-- Despite the existing number of churches, it remains that less than 2% of Okinawans are Christian.2
+Less than 2% of Okinawans are Christian.2

 In light of this reality, we believe that Okinawa has a great need for both church planting and church renewal.
 We also believe that one of the most effective ways to bring about the latter is to do the former.